apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-kafka-avro-multi-quarkus/README.md

 * Default event marshaling override uses [Apache Avro](https://avro.apache.org/docs/current/index.html) rather than JSON.
 See `AvroEventMarshaller` and `AvroEventUnmashaller`
 * Disable Cloud event to publish the traveller object directly.
 By setting `kogito.messaging.as-cloudevents` to false

-Quick reminder of what the original example was doing:
+A quick reminder of what the original example was doing:
-* consuming events from a Kafka topic and for each event start new process instance
+* consuming events from a Kafka topic and for each event start a new process instance
 * traveller is then processed by rules and based on the outcome of traveller processing:
-    * if successfully processed, traveller information is logged and then updated information is send to another Kafka topic
+    * if successfully processed, traveller information is logged, and then updated information is sent to another Kafka topic
-    * if not processed traveller, info is logged and then process instance finishes  sending reply to a different Kafka topic
+    * if not processed traveller, info is logged and then process instance finishes sending a reply to a different Kafka topic

 The functionality is still the same, but the format of the event, rather than being a cloudevent JSON format, it is a representation of the traveller object using Avro format.
 To help us deal with the serialization details, [jackson-kafka-avro-serializer](https://github.com/productboardlabs/jackson-kafka-avro-serializer) dependency is added to `pom.xml`